extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

-For now you don't have to understand exactly what every part of the pattern expression `(play syn1 @1 80 dur)` means (in short, the arguments represent _instrument_, _pitch_, _velocity_ and _duration_; there are [other guides](#TODO) which explain it in much detail).
+For now you don't have to understand exactly what every part of the pattern expression `(play syn1 @1 80 dur)` means (in short, the arguments represent _instrument_, _pitch_, _velocity_ and _duration_; there are [other guides]({{site.baseurl}}{% link _docs/guides/note-level-music.md %}) which explain it in much detail).
 The main thing to know is that each time the pattern expression is triggered the `@1` will be replaced by successive values from the pattern list.
 First `60`, then `58`, then `60`, then `63`, then back to the beginning---in fact it will keep cycling through that list forever.

 One more note about timing: there's a global metronome in Extempore (which defaults to 120bpm at startup).
 But you can change it at any time (changing the